Interesting facts about bears hibernating in Canada

 How you should avoid a bear that has just come out from hibernation?

-Bears being shy creatures, usually tend to avoid people.
+Bears, being shy creatures, tend to avoid people.
 They could be hiding behind bushes or dense places.
 Avoid hiking on trails that do not provide a clear line of sight.

-Watch for fresh signs of bear activity that include droppings, tracks, overturned rocks or scratched logs.
-And when you see them, leave the area calmly.
-For the same reason, avoid areas with bear food resources such as berry patches, garbage pits or fields.
-Also, be alert if you come across animal carcasses.
-An easy way to recognize such areas would be to watch out for birds like crows, ravens, jays or magpies.
-These birds are often found near animal carcasses which are likely to attract bears as well.
+When walking or hiking, keep an eye out for signs of bear activity like fresh droppings, new tracks, overturned rocks or scratched logs.
+If you see any of these signs, leave the area calmly.
+Be vigilant in areas with bear food resources such as berry patches, garbage pits or fields.
+If you see an animal carcass, a bear or other predator could be nearby.
+Watch out for groups of birds, like crows, ravens, jays or magpies.
+These birds are often found near animal carcasses which attract bears as well.

 Talk loudly or sing while hiking.
-The noise will make the bears aware of your presence and will give them time to shy away.
+Loud noise makes the bears aware of your presence and gives them time to move away.

-Be extra cautious when you are hiking around rivers and streams because you might encounter a salmon-searching hungry bear.
+Be extra cautious when you are hiking around rivers and streams because you might encounter a hungry bear searching for salmon.

-Be vigilant if you need to go out during the dark hours because bears are most active at that time of the day.
+Be vigilant if you need to go out in the late evening or early morning because this is when bears are most active.

 What you should do if you encounter a bear that has just come out of hibernation?

-Always respect the bear's "personal space".
-If you spot a bear at a distance, don't approach it, turn around and walk away calmly.
+Always respect the bear's personal space.
+If you spot a bear in the distance, don't approach it.

-If you are on your trail and you closely encounter a bear, stop where you are and quickly evaluate the situation.
+If you are on a trail and you have a close encounter with a bear, you should stop where you are and quickly evaluate the situation.
 Get your bear spray ready to use and do not run.
-Back away slowly trying to maintain a safe distance between you and the bear.
+Back away slowly and maintain a safe distance between you and the bear.
 The more the distance, the less likely the bear will see you as a threat.
+Please check each province's bear safety guides before visiting.

 How humans should protect the bears after hibernation?

-As increased human activities have already invaded bears' natural habitat, they are often spotted near human development during the summer.
+As increased human activity has invaded bears' natural habitat, it is becoming more common for bears to roam close to local communities in their search for food in the summer.
 It is advisable to leave them alone during their eating activity after hibernation.
 You do not want to come face to face with a hungry bear.

-In Canada, bears are often found grazing on the dandelions and grass at the edge of the cliffs on the trails.
-While driving or hiking on the trails of the forests or at mountain national parks such as Banff, Jasper, Yoho, and Kootenay, people should be extra cautious.
-To watch the bears in their natural habitat, it is recommended to go bear-watching with a bear tour guide.
+In Canada, bears often graze on dandelions and grass in fields, on hill sides, and by the roads.
+While driving or hiking on forest trails and in mountain national parks, such as Banff, Jasper, Yoho, and Kootenay, be bear aware.
+If you go for a hike on your own, be extra cautious.
+To watch bears in their natural habitat, go bear-watching with a tour guide.

-Due to climate change and the shortening of winter months, the bears' hibernating habits are already changing.
-Ecologists say that it has become crucial that we give bears as much space as possible.
+Due to climate change and the shortening of winter, bears' hibernating habits are changing.
+Ecologists say that we must give bears as much space as possible.

 Bears are considered Canadian icons.
-Our challenge is to protect these wildlife icons and live in harmony with them.
+We should protect these animals and live in harmony with them.

 Bears are one of the most majestic creatures in the world, thanks to their strength and intelligence.
-They have always fascinated humans throughout the ages, and their hibernation habits are one of the most interesting parts of their lives.
-During the summer while bears are eating, denning, feeding on salmons, and getting fat for hibernation, bear-watching becomes the most exhilarating outdoor activity in Canada.
+They have fascinated humans throughout the ages, and their hibernation habits are an interesting part of their lives.
+During the summer, while bears are eating, denning, feeding on salmons, and getting fat for hibernation, bear-watching becomes an exciting outdoor activity in Canada.

-If bear-watching is on your bucket list, you will get countless chances while exploring the Canadian wilderness and its national parks.
+If seeing a bear is on your bucket list, you will get countless chances while exploring the Canadian wilderness and its national parks.

 Frequently Asked Questions